Language, Stigma, and People with Opioid Use Disorders

 Physicians: The Warren Alpert Medical School of Brown University designates this enduring activity for a maximum of 0.25 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in this activity.

-Rhode Island Specific: This program qualifies for 0.25 hour CME Credit in Opioid Pain Management/Chronic Pain Management, one of the required areas of section 6.0; 6.2.1 Rhode Island CME re-licensure requirements.
+Rhode Island Specific: This program qualifies for 0.25 hours of CME Credit in Cultural Awareness, one of the required areas of section 6.0; 6.2.1 RI CME re-licensure requirements

 Other Healthcare Professionals: Participants will receive a Certificate of Attendance stating this program is designated for 0.25 hours AMA PRA Category 1 Credits™.
 This credit is accepted by the AAPA and AANP.